Signing in

 const phone = '+7 999 123 4567'

-const code = await tg.sendCode({ phone })
+const code = await tg.sendCode({ phone })// phone can be in pretty much any format,

 // mtcute will automatically normalize it